Skip to Content

 Climate Change

-Feds Warns Congress That Americans Need to Drive Less to Survive Climate Change
+USDOT Warns Congress That Americans Need to Drive Less to Survive Climate Change

 "The U.S. will not be able to decarbonize the transportation sector without addressing increased demand," a recent DOT report wrote.
+So why are so few transportation leaders doing it?

 Watch it burn.

-Earlier this month, US DOT published a progress report on the department's own efforts to reduce our national transportation sector emissions, which has been the country's leading driver of climate change since transport surpassed the electricity sector in 2017.
+Earlier this month, US DOT published a congressionally-mandated progress report on the department's own efforts to reduce our national transportation sector emissions, which has been the country's leading driver of climate change since transport surpassed the electricity sector in 2017.

 The short answer is: it's not going great.
 Assuming that no further climate legislation is passed, one study cited in the report found that transport emissions are on track to grow a staggering 23 percent by 2050, rather than falling to net zero, which experts say is necessary to avoid the worst impacts of climate change.